Symbolic dynamical scales: modes, orbitals, and transversals: Introduction and main result

-The modes of symbolic sequential scales are thought as instances of $\alpha$-orbit equivalence classes of actions $\alpha \colon \mathbb Z \curvearrowright \mathcal S^*$ induced by the \emph{cyclic} left shift combinatorial automorphism $\alpha \colon \mathcal S^* \to \mathcal S^*$ on \emph{finite} sequences over some countable alphabet $\mathcal S$ (e.g., a binary alphabet, or a set of symbolic notes, or the positive integers, etc.). \emph{Orbitals} are unions of $\alpha$-orbit equivalence classes, and they are the subsets upon which $\alpha$ acts.
-In general, arbitrary subsets of $\mathcal S^*$ are not orbitals, like the language of a shift space (in fact, the language of a shift space is an orbital if and only if the space is a full shift).
-Likewise, if the distinguished symbol rule is formalized as a block function $\varphi \colon \mathcal L(X) \to \mathcal S^*$ valued on symbolic sequences over some alphabet $\mathcal S$ that represent musical scales in a way that the $\alpha$-orbits correspond to the modes of the scales (for eample, see \eqref{eq:InducedScale}), then $\varphi\big(\mathcal L (X)\big)$ is not, in general, an orbital.
+The modes of symbolic sequential scales are instances of orbit equivalence classes of a \emph{cyclic} shift action $\alpha$ on \emph{finite} sequences over some (countable) alphabet $\mathcal S$. \emph{Orbitals} are unions of $\alpha$-orbit equivalence classes, and they are the subsets upon which $\alpha$ acts.
+In general, arbitrary subsets of the full language $\mathcal S^*$ are not orbitals, like the language of a shift space (in fact, the language of a shift space is an orbital if and only if the space is a full shift).
+Likewise, if the distinguished symbol rule is formalized as a block function $\varphi \colon \mathcal L(X) \to \mathcal S^*$ valued on finite symbolic sequences over some alphabet $\mathcal S$ that represent musical scales in a way that the $\alpha$-orbits correspond to the modes of the scales (for eample, see \eqref{eq:InducedScale}), then $\varphi\big(\mathcal L (X)\big)$ is not, in general, an orbital.
 Thus we consider orbitals generated by subsets $B \subseteq \mathcal S^*$ as unions of the $\alpha$-orbit equivalence classes of their elements, and a \emph{transversal} is a set of representatives of the generated orbital.

 \begin{remark} If $B$ is a set of musical scales, like $\varphi\big(\mathcal L (X)\big)$, then the cardinality of a transversal is the number of ``essentially different'' scales an instrumentalist would have to learn to play any scale in $B$, together with all its modes, for a total number of scales that corresponds to the cardinality of its generated orbital. \end{remark}